tienan92it/binance-mcp/README.md

 - **Connection Issues**: Ensure the server is running before attempting to connect with a client
 - **Rate Limiting**: Binance may rate-limit excessive API calls; consider implementing caching for high-traffic deployments
+- **WebSocket Stability**: WebSocket connections may disconnect after 24 hours (Binance limit); the server will attempt to reconnect automatically
 - **Data Format**: Different symbols or intervals may return data in slightly different formats

 ## License